skilled-reflection/skilled-reflection.github.io/c07-gdn-bet.md

 or to adjust your expectations.

 Winning means your reality is
-one shade more like your goal.
+one step toward your goal.
 Losing is the wake-up call
 to be more realistic.

-Bets don't make dreams real.
-Instead,
-betting is a protocol to guide you to reality, and, if you're lucky, your dreams might fit in.
+Betting is a protocol
+to guide you to reality,
+and, if you're lucky,
+your dreams might fit in.